AgoraIO-Usecase/agora-live/Android/scenes/voice/README.md

 If you have any problems or suggestions regarding the sample projects, feel free to file an issue.

-## Related resources
+## Related Resources

 - Check our [FAQ](https://docs.agora.io/en/faq) to see if your issue has been recorded.
 - Dive into [Agora SDK Samples](https://github.com/AgoraIO) to see more tutorials.
-- Take a look at [Agora Use Case](https://github.com/AgoraIO-usecase) for more complicated real use case.
+- Take a look at [Agora Use Case](https://github.com/AgoraIO-usecase) for more complicated real use cases.
 - Repositories managed by developer communities can be found at [Agora Community](https://github.com/AgoraIO-Community).
-- If you encounter problems during integration, feel free to ask questions in [Stack Overflow](https://stackoverflow.com/questions/tagged/agora.io).
+- If you encounter problems during integration, feel free to ask questions on [Stack Overflow](https://stackoverflow.com/questions/tagged/agora.io).

 ## License